Information Technology and Management

 This course will cover technologies allowing multiple instances of operating systems to be run on a single physical system.
 Concepts addressed will include hypervisors, virtual machines, paravirtualization and virtual appliances.
 Both server and desktop virtualization will be examined in detail, with brief coverage of storage virtualization and application virtualization.
 Business benefits, business cases and security implications of virtualization will be discussed.
 Extensive hands-on assignments and a group project will allow students to gain first-hand experience of this technology.

-Students learn to set up and configure an industry-standard open source operating system including system installation and basic system administration; system architecture; package management; command-line commands; devices, filesystems, and the filesystem hierarchy standard.
+This course will cover the fundamental concepts and philosophy behind free and open source software (FOSS).
+The course will discuss open source and free software licensing; open source business strategies and impact; FOSS utilization in the enterprise; and development methodologies.
+Students will learn to set up and configure an industry-standard open source operating system, including system installation, and basic system administration; system architecture; package management; command?line commands; devices, filesystems, and the filesystem hierarchy standard.
 Also addressed are applications, shells, scripting and data management; user interfaces and desktops; administrative tasks; essential system services; networking fundamentals; and security, as well as support issues for open source software.
 Multiple distributions are covered with emphasis on the two leading major distribution forks.

-Students will engage in an in-depth examination of topics in data security including security considerations in applications and systems development, encryption methods, cryptography law and security architecture and models.
+Students will engage in an in-depth examination of topics in data security including security considerations in applications & systems development, encryption methods, cryptography law, and security architecture & models.

-Prepares students for a role as a network security analyst and administrator.
-Topics include viruses, worms, and other attack mechanisms, vulnerabilities, and countermeasures; network security protocols, encryption, identity and authentication, scanning, firewalls, security tools, and organizations addressing security.
-A component of this course is a self-contained team project that, if the student wishes, can be extended into a fully operational security system in a subsequent course.
+Prepares students for a role as a network security administrator and analyst.
+Topics include viruses, worms, other attack mechanisms, vulnerabilities and countermeasures, network security protocols, encryption, identity and authentication, scanning, firewalls, security tools, and organizations addressing security.
+A component of this course is a self-contained team project that, if the student wishes, can he extended into a full operational security system in a follow-course,

 This course will address theoretical concepts of operating system security, security architectures of current operating systems, and details of security implementation using best practices to configure operating systems to industry security standards.
 Server configuration, system-level firewalls, file system security, logging, anti-virus and anti-spyware measures and other operating system security strategies will be examined.

-In-depth examination of topics in the management of information technology security including access control systems and methodology, business continuity and disaster recovery planning, legal issues in information system security, ethics, computer operations security, physical security and security architecture & models using current standards and models.
+In-depth examination of topics in the management of information technology security including access control systems & methodology, business continuity & disaster recovery planning, legal issues in information system security, ethics, computer operations security, physical security and security architecture & models using current standards and models.

 This course is an in-depth examination of topics in information technology/information security governance, risk, and compliance including information assurance policies, standards, and compliance as well as the examination of security risk analysis and the performance of systems certification and accreditation.